Scottish Women's Hospitals for Foreign Service: Impact

 Over 1,000 women from many different backgrounds and many different countries served with the SWH.
-Only the medical professionals such as doctors, nurses, laboratory technicians and x-ray operators received a salary and expenses; while non-medical staff such as orderlies, administrators, drivers, cooks and others received no pay at all (and were in fact expected to pay their way).
+Only the medical professionals such as doctors, nurses, laboratory technicians, and x-ray operators received a salary and expenses; while non-medical staff such as orderlies, administrators, drivers, cooks, and others received no pay at all (and were in fact expected to pay their way).

 In keeping with the aims of the SWH it was a deliberate policy that, as far as possible, all members of SWH units should be women, so allowing opportunities for unqualified women who could nonetheless get the chance to both serve the war effort in some capacity and the cause of women's rights.
-Some women joined because it was one of the few opportunities open to women to help the war effort; others saw it as a rare chance for adventure in a world that up till then offered women very few chances; and all shared, with varying degrees, the desire to improve the lot of women.
-Over £500,000 was raised by every manner possible to fund the organisation and during the war years it is estimated that hundreds of thousands of patients' lives were save; all nursed and helped by the SWH.
+Some women joined because it was one of the few opportunities open to women to help the war effort; others saw it as a chance for adventure in a world that up till then offered women few chances; and all shared, with varying degrees, the desire to improve the lot of women.
+Over £500,000 was raised to fund the organisation and during the war years it is estimated that hundreds of thousands of patients' lives were save; all nursed and helped by the SWH.

 In 2025 the erection of a statue to Elsie Inglis was approved by members of the City of Edinburgh Council's development management sub committee.
 Some of Inglis's last words included "not me, my unit" in answer to praise of her work.
-The statue will honour the 1,500 women volunteers who served with the Scottish Women's Hospitals for Foreign Service from Scotland, New Zealand, Australia and Canada.
+The statue will honour the 1,500 women volunteers who served with the Scottish Women's Hospitals for Foreign Service from Scotland, New Zealand, Australia, and Canada.